jooby-dev/jooby-docs/docs/mtx1/commands/GetHalfHourEnergies.md

 | `15..14`  | tariff             | tariff number `0..3`, extracted from the two most significant bits |
 | `13..0`   | accumulated energy | `14`-bit value representing the actual accumulated measurement     |

-An tariff energy value of `0xffff` indicates that no data is available because the meter was turned off.<br>
+An tariff energy value of `0xffff` indicates that no data is available because the meter was turned off.

 ### Examples